Amazon’s Next Act: A Trendy New In-House Shoe Collection

 Amazon just took another step in its quest for world domination.
-The retail giant unveiled its trendy new private label shoe and handbag line, which is called The Fix, at The Gramercy Park Hotel in New York on Tuesday night.
+The retail giant unveiled its trendy new private-label shoe and handbag line, which is called The Fix, at the Gramercy Park Hotel in New York on Tuesday night.

-The Amazon Fashion collection is available only to Prime members and it features shoes and handbags that are all priced under $140.
+The Amazon Fashion collection is available only to Prime members, and it features shoes and handbags that start at around $49 and are all priced under $140.
 Unlike most footwear collections, the line won’t be rolled out seasonally.
-Instead, merchandise will change up on a monthly basis.
+Instead, merchandise will change on a monthly basis.

 The initial launch — which went live Tuesday — includes satin slides, colorful sneakers, studded flats, colorful mules and floral-embellished boots, among other looks.